flayyer/use-fit-text/README.md

   This appears [to be](https://stackoverflow.com/questions/36130760/use-justify-content-flex-end-and-to-have-vertical-scrollbar) [a bug](https://github.com/philipwalton/flexbugs/issues/53) with Flexbox.
 Try using CSS Grid or `margin-top: auto;`
 - What does the "reached `minFontSize = 20` without fitting text" message in the console mean?
   This means `use-fit-text` was not able to fit the text using the `minFontSize` setting of 20.
 To ensure the text fits, set `minFontSize` to a smaller value.

-## Changelog

-- v2.4.0
-  - handle case where `minFontSize` is set larger than the `fontSize` value needed to fit the text in the div.
-Log a message to the console in this case.
-  - fix final adjustment calcuation
-  - add `logLevel` option to control what is logged to the console
-- v2.3.0
-  - automatically recalculate font size when content changes
-  - fix bug where a recalculation was not done on resize if the text initially fit in the div
-- v2.2.0 - add `onStart` and `onFinish` callbacks
-- v2.1.3 - export `TOptions` TypeScript type
-- v2.1.2 - remove `/// <reference types="next" />` in `dist/index.d.ts`
-- v2.1.0
-  - fix SSR/prerender issue where text did not resize
-  - suppress `useLayoutEffect` warning for server render
-- v2.0.0
-  - use `ResizeObserver` to always recalculate on container resize
-  - remove `recalcOnResize` option
-  - `useLayoutEffect` instead of `useEffect` to avoid flashing
-- v1.2.1 - fix scrollbar issue in example
-- v1.2.0 - add `recalcOnResize` and other options
-- v1.1.0 - fix binary search bug
-- v1.0.2 - add example
-- v1.0.0 - initial release